HeddyM/SQL-Project-1/starting_with_questions.md

 FROM cte_number_products_ordered;

 Answer:
-I could have interpreted this questions two ways to I have provided both options.
+I could have interpreted this questions two ways so I have provided both options.

 1. If the question means the average number of different products ie. dog bowls, knapsacks, notebooks each count as 1 regardless of volume of each item.
 The average number of different roducts ordered across all countries is 3.49 The average number of different products orders across all cities is 2.26

 2. If the question means the average number of items ie. 10 dog bowls, 5 knapsacks and 2 notebooks would be 17 items.
 The average number of items ordered across all countries is 21.84 The average number of items ordered across all cities is 15.20

 NOTE: In both cases I used a CTE to get the count of different products or sum of units sold and then used the CTE result to get the average.

 NOTE: In this and the next two questions it was necessary to join the all_sessions table to the analytics table since all_sessions had country and city and analytics had units_sold.
 There were two common columns (neither of which was unique on  either table) - full_visitor_id and visit_id.
-Of course when you join in one you get completely different results than when you join on the other.
+Of course when you join on one you get completely different results than when you join on the other.
 I tried to explore with a mentor which was the correct one to choose.
-It was no clear to me how to make this choice so I chose one and used it consistently.
+It was not clear to me how to make this choice so I chose one and used it consistently.

 **Question 3: Is there any pattern in the types (product categories) of products ordered from visitors in each city and country?**

 SQL Queries:
 --product categories by country